Drawing a Blank

 (deep sigh) I think my creative well is full of rocks.

-5 thoughts on “5 ways to be productive when you can’t write”
+5 responses to “5 ways to be productive when you can’t write”

 Also: yes, the dentist gave me the good stuff.
 Slept like a baby. 🙂